temporalio/documentation/docs/typescript/how-to-develop-a-workflow-definition-in-typescript.md

 Workflow Definitions are _just functions_, which can store state, and orchestrate Activity Functions.
 The following code snippet uses `proxyActivities` to create functions to schedule a `greet` Activity in the system to say hello.

-A Workflow Function can have multiple parameters, however, we encourage you to use a single object parameter.
+A Workflow Function can have multiple parameters, however, Temporal encourages you to use a single object parameter.

 ```typescript
 type ExampleArgs = {